Walkers World Teachers Travel

 Day 3 Funchal

 This morning our private transportation takes us into the capital, Funchal, (about 20 minutes) where a local guide will lead us on a walking tour of the Old Town to see the 15th century Cathedral, Rua Santa Maria with its artistic doors, the colourful farmers’ market, Mercado dos Labradores.
 You may wish to stay in Funchal for lunch and perhaps use the afternoon to explore some of the gardens.
 Madeira is known as "the island of eternal spring" because of its moderate climate.
 Flowers bloom year-round and in winter you will be amazed at the botanical wonders.
 There are several wineries if you wish to sample Madeira wine.
-Carnival in Madeira is from Feb 7 to 18, 2024 so there are often street performers.

 Day 4 Full day walking and sightseeing